Raph-01/o3d_icp/README.md

 - git config --global user.name "Your Git Name"
 - git config --global user.email "youremail@example.com"

 Navigate to where you want the Github repository to be placed (1).
 Clone Github repository to your local machine (2) and navigate to the repository (3).
 - cd path/to/your/desired/folder
 - git clone https://github.com/yourusername/my_project.git
 - cd my_project

 ### Python
 We will be using Python 3.11.
 3rd line includes the Virtual Environment package.
 - sudo add-apt-repository ppa:deadsnakes/ppa
 - sudo apt-get update
 - sudo apt-get install python3.11 python3.11-venv

 Create Virtual Environment:
-Navigate to your project directory (1) (or create using “mkdir”) Create virtual environment (2), then activate (3)
+Navigate to your project directory (1) (or create using “mkdir”).
+Create virtual environment (2), then activate (3).
 - cd my_project
 - python3.11 -m venv venv
 - source venv/bin/activate

 Install Packages:
 Get requirements.txt from GitHub, place in project folder.
 With venv activated, install package.
 - pip install -r requirements.txt

 ## Windows (CMD)